Tropical fish are well known for their beauty, but there are plenty of temperate species that can be just as lovely.

-During mating, the males in the school will behave aggressively in an attempt to dominate each another.
+During mating, the males in the school will behave aggressively in an attempt to dominate each other.
 This is the only time you will see your minnows act like bullies.
 Once a female selects a mate they will pair off.

-If you want to breed them separately, you can do so in a 7 gallon tank with clusters of moss and aquatic plants.
+If you want to breed them separately, you can do so in a 7-gallon tank with clusters of moss and aquatic plants.
 The temperature should be between 64-72°F.

 Condition your pair with 3 daily feedings of live invertebrates, including tubifex worms and brine shrimp.